Drains and sewers

 To avoid blocking your drains, follow Southern Water's advice on:

-- How to deal with cooking fat by looking at the
+- How to deal with cooking fat, oil and grease - on the Southern Water website

 Surface water drainage of roads and footpaths is the responsibility of West Sussex County Council, except for the A27 which is the Highway Agency's.